danpush/t-rex-game-bot/README.md

-*They edited this game, bot barely works now

 # T-Rex Game Bot
 A bot that plays the Google Chrome T-Rex game for you.
 The highest score this bot got to is over 100 000.
 It can consistantly hit around 50 000 points.